AIRPHOTO INTERPRETATION CLASSICS

 Belcher, Donald J., 1943, The engineering significance of soil patterns.
 Proc.
 Twenty-third Annual Meeting of the Highway Research Board, November 1943: 560-598.
 NOTE: Belcher received the 1944 Highway Research Board Award for this paper.
 The HRB only gave out one of these per year.

 Belcher, D.J., Gregg, L.E., and Woods, K.B., 1943, The formation, distribution, and engineering characteristics of soils; a report of an investigation conducted by the Engineering Experiment Station, Purdue University, in co-operation with the State Highway Commission of Indiana: [Purdue University, Lafayette, Ind.
 Engineering Experiment Station] Highway research bulletin no. 10; Research series no. 87: Lafayette, Purdue University, 389 p.
-Table of contents Soil profile examples Data table II
+Cover Table of contents Soil profile examples Data table II

 Belcher, Donald J., 1946, Engineering Applications of Aerial Reconnaissance.
 Bulletin of the Geological Society of America 57:727-734.